 Transfer the plant to a new pot of the same size or one pot size bigger in spring to refresh the soil.

 Grooming and Maintenance

 The happy bean plant is not hard to grow or maintain.

-It does not creeps out of its space, take over the neighboring plants or requires pruning.
+It does not creep out of its space, take over the neighboring plants or require pruning.
 It makes an ideal choice for gardeners looking for hassle-free plant species.

 Like African violets, most Peperomia species are best propagated through stem and leaf cuttings.

 - Take 2″ – 3″ inches (5-8 cm) long petiole leaf cuttings with a couple of leaves.

 - Let the wounds of the cuttings dry out for a day before replanting them.

 - Keep newly planted cuttings covered with plastic.
 Until new growth appears, make sure the cuttings get plenty of bright indirect light and warm temperatures around 68° degrees Fahrenheit (20° C).

 - Keep the soil moist, but refrain from watering too much.

 Pincushion Peperomia Pest or Diseases

 The Peperomia Ferreyrae is susceptible to mealybugs, those little white bugs on plants.
 Watch out for cottony white masses on the undersides of leaves and the stems.

 Overwatering causes wilting, or the appearance of scab-like protrusions on leaves.
 Sudden temperature changes (exposure to cold conditions) can lead to massive leaf-drop, in some cases.

 Peperomia Ferreyrae Uses

 The happy bean succulent is grown for its unique and attractive foliage.

 Its small size makes it ideal for dish gardens, conservatories, greenhouses, and as a potted plant for window sills and table tops.